 Sleep deprivation, caffeine, nicotine and alcohol in addition to chronic stressful states result in abberant cortisol levels.
 This also leads to inflammatory processes that can directly lead to diabetes, hypertension, cardiovascular diseases, depression and anxiety disorders to name a few.

-Simple ways to beat stress
+Simple steps to beat stress

 - Sleep adequately